lamanno-epfl/velocycle/docs/index.rst

 Support
 --------

-This is the initial release of VeloCycle corresponding to our [preprint](https://www.biorxiv.org/content/10.1101/2024.01.18.576093v1): "Statistical inference with a manifold-constrained RNA velocity model uncovers cell cycle speed modulations".
+This is the initial release of VeloCycle corresponding to our `preprint <https://www.biorxiv.org/content/10.1101/2024.01.18.576093v1>`_: "Statistical inference with a manifold-constrained RNA velocity model uncovers cell cycle speed modulations".
 These software are still under continuous development.

-For questions and help requests, you can reach out to [Alex Lederer](mailto:alex.lederer@epfl.ch) and [Gioele La Manno](mailto:gioele.lamanno@epfl.ch).
+For questions and help requests, you can reach out to `Alex Lederer <mailto:alex.lederer@epfl.ch>`_ and `Gioele La Manno <mailto:gioele.lamanno@epfl.ch>`_.
 We are eager to hear your feedback and comments!

-Please also visit our [GitHub page](https://github.com/lamanno-epfl/velocycle/).
-For notebooks and data files not used in the tutorials included in this repo, but used in the original publication, please see the following [Google Drive](https://drive.google.com/drive/folders/1G_VPLpD8trPBZ8F8h7cBzcPPkKPn2Fik?usp=drive_link) folder and [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE250148).
+Please also visit our `GitHub page <https://github.com/lamanno-epfl/velocycle/>`.
+For notebooks and data files not used in the tutorials included in this repo, but used in the original publication, please see the following `GoogleDrive <https://drive.google.com/drive/folders/1G_VPLpD8trPBZ8F8h7cBzcPPkKPn2Fik?usp=drive_link>` folder and `GEO <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE250148>`.
 In the future, files will be transferred from the Google Drive to Zenodo with a permanent DOI.

 Citation